Gerald Ford Fast Facts

 September 16, 1974 - Announces conditional amnesty for Vietnam War draft evaders and deserters.

-October 17, 1974 - Testifies, not under oath, before the House Criminal Justice Subcommittee of the Judiciary Committee regarding his pardoning Nixon; was the first sitting president to formally testify before a Congressional committee.
+October 17, 1974 - Testifies, not under oath, before the House Criminal Justice Subcommittee of the Judiciary Committee about his pardon of Nixon, becoming the first sitting president to formally testify before a Congressional committee.

 March 1975 - Orders an airlift of about 237,000 anti-Communist Vietnamese refugees from Da Nang; most are taken to the United States.

-May 1975 - Cambodia seizes the American ship Mayaguez; Ford sends in the Navy, Marines and Air Force.
-The ship is retaken and the crew of 39 is rescued, although 41 Americans are killed completing operation.
+May 1975 - Cambodia seizes the American ship Mayaguez.
+Ford sends in the Navy, Marines and Air Force.
+The ship is retaken and the crew of 39 is rescued, although 41 American service members are killed as a result of the operation.

 July 8, 1975 - Formally announces he will seek the Republican nomination for the presidency in 1976.